Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Detailed Experimental Setup

-6. Color Attribution – Evaluates whether the model assigns the correct colors to each object when multiple objects and color attributes are mentioned (e.g., “a photo of a black car and a green parking meter”).

-For evaluation, we generated 2,212 images using a fixed random seed across 553 prompts, each producing four images.
-This setup ensures consistency and reproducibility across all sub-metrics.

 \paragraph{T2I-CompBench~\cite{huang2023t2i}} T2I-CompBench is a benchmark specifically designed to assess the compositional understanding of T2I generation models.
 It comprises structured prompts aimed at evaluating a model’s ability to accurately associate attributes with corresponding objects, ensuring correct semantic alignment in scenarios involving multiple objects and attributes.
-We leveraged two subsets orthogonal to GenEval—complex and texture—each containing 300 prompts.
-By presenting diverse and challenging prompts, T2I-CompBench offers a rigorous evaluation framework for diagnosing issues such as semantic neglect and attribute misassignment that are prevalent in T2I models.
+For evaluation, we measured performance on spatial, non-spatial and complex sets.
+By presenting diverse and challenging prompts, T2I-CompBench offers a rigorous evaluation framework for diagnosing issues such as semantic neglect that are prevalent in T2I models.
+For quantitative evaluation, each prompt is sampled with four different random seeds.